ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python

 \section{Funding}

-This work is funded through the SciDAC program by the US Department of Energy, Office of Fusion Energy Science and Office of Advanced Scientific Computing Research under contract No. DE-AC02-09CH11466, as well as DE-SC0022005 and Field Work Proposal No. 1019.
+This work is funded through the SciDAC program by the US Department of Energy, Oﬃce of Fusion Energy Science and Oﬃce of Advanced Scientific Computing Research under contract No. DE-AC02-09CH11466, as well as DE-SC0022005 and the Hidden Symmetries grant from the Simons Foundation (560651).
 The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.